toddledev/documentation/docs/05-the-editor/08-data-panel/index.md

 :::

 ## Variables
 Store and manage state within your page or component.
-Variables can be initialized with default values, updated through actions or workflows, and used in formulas to display dynamic content.
+Variables can be initialized with default values, updated through actions or workflows, and used in formulas, e.g. to display dynamic content.

 ## APIs
-Connect your application to external services and data sources by defining endpoints, configuring request parameters, and handling responses.
+Connect your application to external services and data sources by defining endpoints, configuring request parameters and handling responses.

 ## Events
 Enable components to communicate with parent elements through custom events that can be triggered by internal actions and pass data upward.